 This 2019, we’re going to see diversity take root not just in attendance and speakership but in all areas of the conference.
 Sponsors, for example, will start using diversity as a kicker when choosing which events to fund.
 Buffer is already doing this, making sure their funded events have visible women and people of color among its speakers.
 Of course, inclusiveness in speaking is here to stay, with more events including panelists from across the spectrum of race and gender.

-Sustainability came hand-in-hand with diversity in the previous years’ trends, but now it has become more urgent than ever due to ever dwindling resources.
+Sustainability came hand-in-hand with diversity in the previous years’ trends, but now it has become more urgent than ever due to ever-dwindling resources.
 Just like diversity, sustainability cannot simply be an afterthought.
 It needs to be ingrained into event planning and execution.
-Simple techniques like going completely paperless and opting for green transportation when available add up significantly when attached to large events.

 Catering especially should be part of the sustainability plan, with recycling and composting processes at the ready to deal with waste.
 Better planning methods and the ability to predict attendee count and behavior also play a large part in ensuring there are no leftovers in the first place.
 Still, make sure to balance the need to conserve resources with providing the best experience for attendees.

 Facial recognition technology can also measure the temperament and behavior of entire crowds.
-Emotions are identified, for example, could be done through software that tracks facial expressions.
-This ties into your real-time metrics, another 2019 trend, allowing you to control the mood of your event as it unfolds.
+This ties into your real-time metrics, another 2019 event trend, allowing you to control the mood of your event as it unfolds.

 Aside from scanning crowds, you can equip survey kiosks and apps so they can evaluate a user’s facial expression as it takes answers, adding context to the entries.
 Analysts can then confirm trends in the survey answers versus the moods exhibited by the users, whether they were satisfied with the event or not.

-After the FTC ruling, all influencer activities that relate to a paid campaign of a brand or website needs to be accompanied by a full disclosure.
+After the FTC ruling, all influencer activities that relate to a paid campaign of a brand or website need to be accompanied by full disclosure.
 This includes everything from posting a video, reposting an image, or “liking” a brand’s post.
-While the rule doesn’t specify what these disclaimers should actually say, influencers should nonetheless openly disclose the extent of their involvement in any marketing campaign.
+While the rule doesn’t specify what these disclaimers should say, influencers should nonetheless openly disclose the extent of their involvement in any marketing campaign.